-“The HITRUST CSF was developed to address the multitude of security, privacy and regulatory challenges facing organizations.
-By including federal and state regulations, standards and frameworks, and incorporating a risk-based approach, the HITRUST CSF helps organizations address these challenges through a comprehensive and flexible framework of prescriptive and scalable security controls.
+According to their website, “the HITRUST CSF was developed to address the multitude of security, privacy and regulatory challenges facing organizations.
+By including federal and state regulations, standards and frameworks, and incorporating a risk-based approach, the HITRUST CSF helps organizations address these challenges through a comprehensive and flexible framework of prescriptive and scalable security controls.”

-HIPAA requirements can sometimes be vague so the CSF helps clarify what a software team can or cannot do.
-For example, HIPAA may use wording like ‘reasonable & appropriate’ protections but it may not necessarily say how it defines ‘reasonable’.
+HIPAA requirements can sometimes be vague, which is why the CSF helps clarify what a software team can or cannot do.
+For example, HIPAA may use wording like ‘reasonable & appropriate’ protections but it may not necessarily say how it defines ‘reasonable.’

-This is where HITRUST certification comes into place because it rationalizes the diverse set of regulations and standards into a single overarching security framework, namely the CSF.
+This is where HITRUST certification comes into place, rationalizing the diverse set of regulations and standards into a single overarching security framework, namely the CSF.
 This allows organizations to tailor their security controls to their own specific business sector and regulations.

 HITRUST is the most dynamic security standard offering certifications in the United States today.
-As the healthcare industry and technology evolves over time, the CSF adapts.
+As the healthcare industry and technology evolve over time, the CSF adapts.

 The hierarchy of the framework is constructed similarly to ISO 27001/27001.
 It consists of 14 control categories that contain 46 control objectives.
 These categories map to 149 system controls.
 Within each of the 149 controls, there are up to 3 implementation levels must be met for each risk factor, such as regulations and management.

-In total, there are 845 requirement ruled every company creating software for the healthcare/ pharma industry must follow.
+In total, there are 845 requirements ruled every company creating software for the healthcare/ pharma industry must follow.

 Any company that creates, accesses, stores, or exchanges personal health information must be compliant with the HITRUST Common Security Framework.
-This includes companies and organizations such as hospitals, insurance companies, pharmacies, healthcare vendors, physician offices, etc.
+This includes companies and organizations such as hospitals, insurance companies, pharmacies, healthcare vendors and physician offices.

 Over 84% of health plans, organizations and business associates use the CSF, making it the most widely adopted security framework in the industry.